liamtabib/Disentangled-Latent-Spaces-Synthetic-Data/README.md

   - Landmark detectors

 ## Code Structure
+- **The Implementation**: The `projects/disentanglement/` directory contains all implementations used in our work.
 - **External modules**: The `ext/` directory contains all external modules such as StyleGAN3, StyleGAN3 Encoder, and insightface (ArcFace recognition model).
 Clone those repositories and place them under `ext/`.

 ## Running the Code